UpCloudLtd/uks-instructions/fluent-bit/README.md

 make apply
 ```

-A file called `terraform\opensearch-fluentbit-output.txt` will be created, and we will need this file to configure Fluent-bit to send all the logs to our OpenSearch instance.
+A file called `terraform/opensearch-fluentbit-helm-values.yaml` will be created, and we will need this file to configure Fluent-bit to send all the logs to our OpenSearch instance.

 ## Deploy Fluent-bit